Four Ways to Future-Proof Your Warehouse

 Building a new warehouse is expensive, regardless of the current economic climate.
-To maximise the return on investment, it’s important to invest in tools and technology that will ensure the longevity of the facility – in terms of design, size, storage capacity, and function.
+To maximize the return on investment, it’s important to invest in tools and technology that will ensure the longevity of the facility – in terms of design, size, storage capacity, and function.
 This means taking the time to look at your business needs now, as well as some projections for the future so you can be ready for growth as it comes.

 Imagine spending millions of dollars on a new state-of-the-art warehouse facility that has a ton of bells and whistles, only to find it completely obsolete five years later.
 That has great potential to be devastating to your business in more ways than one.

 On the other hand, it’s possible to spend millions of dollars building a top-of-the-line facility, only to find it is way too much for your needs.
-Even with growth potential realised, it could still take years to reach your break-even point, and you’ve created a cash flow issue because you’ve got so much funding tied up in the warehouse.
+Even with growth potential realized, it could still take years to reach your break-even point, and you’ve created a cash flow issue because you’ve got so much funding tied up in the warehouse.

 Today’s technology makes it challenging for people who make choices about warehouse technology.
-Automation makes it possible for the modern warehouse to improve storage space utilisation, productivity, and efficiency, but as the Internet of Things (IoT) grows, we can expect to see even more impact on warehouses of the future – possibly making today’s investments in technology obsolete.
+Automation makes it possible for the modern warehouse to improve storage space utilization, productivity, and efficiency, but as the Internet of Things (IoT) grows, we can expect to see even more impact on warehouses of the future – possibly making today’s investments in technology obsolete.

-In reality, there’s always something shiny and new to consider for your organisation’s warehouse, and as such, it’s critical to weigh the benefits of adopting the technology against the risks of waiting too long or adopting too early.
+In reality, there’s always something shiny and new to consider for your organization’s warehouse, and as such, it’s critical to weigh the benefits of adopting the technology against the risks of waiting too long or adopting too early.

 When it comes to warehouse automation, technology has advanced greatly over the last three years, and we have plenty of examples of successful implementations in a variety of industries.
 For some industries like ecommerce, waiting just isn’t a choice.
 E-commerce, in particular, is growing at an alarming rate – with global online spending reaching over $2 trillion in 2017, a 24.8% increase over the previous year.
 By 2021, that number is expected to hit over $3.5 trillion.
 This puts incredible pressure on warehouses and their management systems, and those in the industry must quickly adapt to keep up with the pace.

 Consumers want faster delivery.
 Amazon Prime is famous for its overnight and free two-day shipping options, but in certain markets has opened Amazon Prime Now, where products are delivered within two hours, for free, in response to the increased demand.
-When you consider the number of SKUs making order picking and order fulfilment increasingly more complex and the burden of rising costs, and the fact that automation systems have gravitated away from proprietary closed systems, it’s easy to see why there is less risk and more reward in implementing technology that’s capable of adapting to future industry changes.
+When you consider the number of SKUs making order picking and order fulfillment increasingly more complex and the burden of rising costs, and the fact that automation systems have gravitated away from proprietary closed systems, it’s easy to see why there is less risk and more reward in implementing technology that’s capable of adapting to future industry changes.

-“Today’s warehouses must be willing to reduce and eliminate manual processes in favour of warehouse automation technology.
+“Today’s warehouses must be willing to reduce and eliminate manual processes in favor of warehouse automation technology.
 They must also plan for its evolution and factor that into their plans in order to ensure success in the future.
 Failure to do so could mean spending too much time on new solutions when it’s too late.”

 If you want to ensure your automated warehouses are capable of withstanding future technological advances and keeping business running smoothly, take a look at how you can future-proof your warehouses.